-The relevant aspects of the project from design through to assessment of impact within specific technical assessments must consider the commitment to achieve a climate resilient community and economy with net zero emissions by 2050.
+The need to consider the commitment to achieve a climate resilient community and economy with net zero emissions by 2050 in designing and assessing the project.

 Describe the proposed approach to design, construction methods, materials and equipment to reduce energy use, including vehicle emissions, during construction and operation over the life of the project.